-The integration of SIMs with transmitters and receivers into a so-called SIM-based \ac{HMIMO} system, which performs signal precoding and combining in the wave domain, was proposed in \cite{an2023stackedholo}.
-The introduced channel fitting approach enables the SIM-based HMIMO system to achieve significant channel capacity gains compared to mMIMO and RIS-assisted counterparts.
-Furthermore, the optimization of achievable rates for the SIM-based HMIMO system was studied in \cite{papazafeiropoulos2024achievable}.
+The integration of SIMs with transmitters and receivers into a SIM-based \ac{HMIMO} system, capable of performing signal precoding and combining in the wave domain, was proposed in \cite{an2023stackedholo}.
+This system introduced a channel fitting approach that enables the SIM-based HMIMO system to achieve significant channel capacity gains compared to mMIMO and RIS-assisted counterparts.
 An approach for the mutual information maximization in a SIM-based HMIMO system with discrete signaling was presented in \cite{perovic2024mutual}, using the cutoff rate as an alternative metric.
-This study demonstrates that incorporating even a small-scale digital precoder into the system can substantially increase the mutual information performance.
+This study demonstrates that incorporating even a small-scale digital precoder into the system can substantially increase its mutual information.